Debugging tips and tricks

-- Member access support issues with dot operator - awaiting clarification.
+- Member access support issues with dot operator.

 continue, variables, and expressions declared at topmost scope.

-System.Argv() give us access to compiler argument count and values.
-In the following code, first we print the number of compiler arguments, then we list them.
+System.Argv() give access to compiler argument count and values.
+The following code prints the number of compiler arguments, then lists their values.

 Running the code from the command line with zero flags